-My research critically examines the philosophies, histories, and politics of music education in the U.S., focusing on how power and inequity shape practices often assumed to be good, creative, or inclusive.
+My research uses postfoundational theory to critically examine philosophies of music education.
+I am interested in the ways sociohistorical modes of thought construct difference, governance, and inequity in classrooms.
 I also draw upon my background in education activism to examine how teachers respond to systemic injustice through activism and pedagogy.

 My work has been published in journals such as Philosophy of Music Education Review, Action, Criticism, and Theory for Music Education, Music Educators Journal, Rethinking Schools, Berkeley Review of Education, General Music Today, TOPICS for Music Education Praxis, and Critical Education.
 I have also contributed chapters to edited volumes including Purposes and Places of Popular Music Education, The HipHopEd Compilation, and Teacher Unions and Social Justice, and regularly present at national and international conferences.